Trent Cotchin: Early life and junior football

-Cotchin grew up in the northern Melbourne suburb of Reservoir and spent his later teenage years in the Victorian town of Wollert, 27 kilometres north of Melbourne.
+Cotchin grew up in the northern Melbourne suburb of Reservoir and spent his later teenage years in the suburb of Wollert, 27 kilometres north of Melbourne.
 He played his junior football with West Preston Lakeside in the Northern Football League before moving on to play with the Northern Knights in the TAC Cup at the age of 16.

 In 2006, Cotchin captained the Victorian Metro side in the under-16 national championships.

 In January 2007, Cotchin spent time training with the Richmond Football Club senior list as a member of the AIS/AFL Academy.
 Cotchin later spoke of being taken under the wing of Richmond player, Brett Deledio.
 At the time Deledio was his favourite AFL player, with a poster of him hanging on Cotchin's bedroom wall in his family home.
 At the 2007 AFL Under 18 Championships, Cotchin was a member of the runner-up Victorian Metro side.
 Cotchin suffered a broken foot while playing with the Northern Knights in the TAC Cup finals in September 2007, which saw him face more than six weeks away from football.

 Cotchin attended high school at Parade College and Penleigh and Essendon Grammar School.
 He was named among the team's best in the latter's 2007 state school championship victory.